truenas/documentation/content/TrueCommand/Administration/Admin/SAML/ConfigIDPSAMLSSO.md

 Enter attributes as shown in the table below, with the underscore (*attribute_name*) if indicated.

-For IDP SAML SSO, TrueCommand do not require the certificates from the IDP provider.
+For IDP SAML SSO, TrueCommand does not require the certificates from the IDP provider.

 ### Mapping Attributes
 Define these attributes in the IDP SAML service provider: